John Whitmer: Whitmer returns to Far West

 Whitmer's parents and his brother David remained in Richmond for the rest of their lives, but John and his own family returned to Far West.
 He bought 625 acres of land in the town.
 Emptied of Latter Day Saints, Far West became a ghost town.
 Many of its houses were moved off to other settlements, and Far West lost the county seat to nearby Kingston.
 Whitmer continued to live in Far West, buying up land (including the proposed temple site) and eventually amassing a large farm.
 He occasionally gave visitors tours of the former settlement.

 After Joseph Smith's death in 1844, several leaders asserted their claims to be his rightful successor.
 Among these was Whitmer's brother David.
-In 1847, Whitmer was briefly part of a renewed Church of Christ (Whitmerite).
+Whitmer briefly associated with James Strang; however, in 1847, Whitmer was briefly part of a renewed Church of Christ (Whitmerite).
 He never recanted the testimony of the Book of Mormon he'd given as one of the Eight Witnesses.
 When Jacob Gates visited him in 1861, Whitmer reaffirmed that he believed in the Book of Mormon but expressed dismay with the practice of plural marriage that Brigham Young and his followers adhered to.

 Whitmer died at the age of 75 on July 11, 1878, in Far West.
 He is buried in nearby Kingston, Missouri in the Kingston Cemetery.